buildbot/buildbot/master/docs/developer/rtype-build.rst

     .. py:method:: setBuildStateString(buildid, state_string)

         :param integer buildid: the build to modify
-        :param list state_string: new state string for this build
+        :param unicode state_string: new state string for this build

         Replace the existing state strings for a build with a new list.